Campbell-Muscle-Lab/FiberSim/docs/pages/structures/kinetics/kinetics.md

   where m_k_cb is the crossbridge stiffness and T is the temperature (both defined in the [model file](../model/model.html)), k<sub>B</sub> is the Boltzmann constant, max_rate is defined in the [options file](../options/options.html).

-  `no_of_active_neighbors` is the number of adjacent regulatory units on thin filament strand which are active.
-This number can be 0, 1, or 2, with the lower numbers being more likely when the muscle is minimally activated.
+  `no_of_active_neighbors` is the number of adjacent regulatory units on the thin filament strand which are active.
+This can be 0, 1, or 2, with the lower numbers being more likely when the muscle is minimally activated.
 If the sweep parameter `e` is greater than 0, myosin heads are more likely to detach when adjacent binding sites are inactive.
 This mimics the tropomyosin molecule 'sweeping' myosin heads off their binding sites.